ChernegaSergiy/chernegasergiy/README.md

 - **Machinima Bot**
   A centralized chatbot built to support and connect the Ukrainian machinima creator community.

+- **Alerts.in.ua PHP Client**
+  A PHP library for real-time air raid alerts in Ukraine, supporting asynchronous operations and easy integration for developers.

+- **NetBSD Wii Monitor Bot**
+  A Telegram bot that monitors the status of a website hosted on a Nintendo Wii running NetBSD, sending real-time notifications.

 ---

 ## 🛠️ Technologies I Use